michalzeman/spring-reactive-microservices/README.md

 - this MS is downstream of Shortener MS
 - responsible by calculation of some static related with Shortener MS
 - consumer of "shortener-viewed" Kafka topic
-- providing of API for VIEWS like how many times was display particular URL
+- providing of API for VIEWS like how many times was displayed particular URL

 ## User MS
 - TBD not ready